robotty/dank-twitch-irc/README.md

 Available mixins are:

 - `new AlternateMessageModifier(client)` will allow your bot to send the same message within a 30 seconds period.
+You must also use `client.say` and `client.me` for this mixin to behave consistently and reliably.
 - `new SlowModeRateLimiter(client, /* optional */ maxWaitingMessages)` will rate
   limit your messages in channels where your bot is not moderator, VIP or broadcaster and has to wait a bit between sending messages.
 If more than `maxWaitingMessages` are waiting, the outgoing message will be dropped silently. `maxWaitingMessages` defaults to 10.
+Note this mixin only has an effect on `client.say` and `client.me` functions, not `client.privmsg`.

 and the mixins installed by default: